mobilecoinfoundation/mobilecoin/mint-auditor/README.md

 ### Gnosis Safe Auditing

-The mint auditor supports syncing data fron a Gnosis safe.
+The mint auditor supports syncing data from a Gnosis safe.
 It uses the [Gnosis transaction service API](https://github.com/safe-global/safe-transaction-service/) to get the data.
 This service is operated by Gnosis, and is available for [ETH main net](https://safe-transaction.gnosis.io/) and [Rinkeby, an ETH test net](https://safe-transaction.rinkeby.gnosis.io/).

 Mints on the MobileCoin blockchain are expected to correlate with a deposit to a safe.
 The expected process is:
 1. A deposit of the appropriate backing token is made to the safe using a standard Ethereum transaction.